|

 The Project

-The Oral Health Advocacy project is a partnership between Maternal and Child Health Access and the Community Clinic Association of Los Angeles County.
-The project is funded by a First 5 LA’s Community Opportunity Fund and California Hospital Medical Center’s Community Grant.
+The Oral Health Advocacy Project is a partnership between Maternal and Child Health Access and the Community Clinic Association of Los Angeles County.
+The project is funded by a First 5 LA’s Community Opportunities Fund Grant and California Hospital Medical Center’s Community Grant.

 The Oral Health project addresses policy and programmatic barriers that impede access and provision of oral health services, focusing on increasing 1) access to appropriate oral health care resources and 2) utilization of preventive and therapeutic dental health services for pregnant women and children in Los Angeles County.